understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 - randomisation
 - axiomatic.

-See more detailed description of those in [README](https://github.com/understandable-machine-intelligence-lab/Quantus#library-overview).
+See a more detailed description of those in [README](https://github.com/understandable-machine-intelligence-lab/Quantus#library-overview).
 Identify which category your metric belongs to and create a Python file for your metric class in the respective folder in `quantus/metrics`.

 ### Metric Class